mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

     putting new features at the top of the section, followed by improvements, followed by bug fixes.

+* :ref:`LoadILLSANS <algm-LoadILLSANS>` is upgraded to load the modern nexus files from instruments D11, D22 and D33 at the ILL.

 ISIS SANS Interface
 ----------------------------